ubc-library-rc/rc-workshop-template/index.md

 $ git status
 ```

+__Terminal output.__

-__Terminal output.__ Shows the output that results from a an action.
+Shows the output resulting from an action.
+This syntax...

 ~~~
 Output